riganti/dotvvm-docs/Controls/tailwind/Accordion/sample2/sample.md

-﻿## Sample 2: Pre-expanded Item
+﻿## Sample 2: Data-bound items

-Demonstrates setting `IsExpanded="true"` to open an item by default.
+Binds the accordion to a collection with `DataSource`, `ItemHeaderText`, `ItemContentTemplate`, and `ItemIsExpanded`.
+This is the current API for generating accordion items from viewmodel data.